-- food and drinks cans and tins
+- drinks cans and food tins

 - empty aerosols

-- clean aluminium food trays and foil
+- clean aluminum food trays and foil (scrunched)

-- metal lids from jars and bottles (please rinse)
+- metal lids from jars and bottles

-- card and corrugated cardboard
+- card and corrugated cardboard (flattened)

-- glossy magazines and brochures
+- newspapers, magazines and brochures

 - shredded paper

-- catalogues and directories (including yellow pages direct mail)
+- catalogues and directories (including yellow pages, direct mail)